Generalized full matching and extrapolation of the results from a large-scale voter mobilization experiment: An algorithm for generalized full matchings

 Second, in the fifth step of the algorithm, unassigned vertices are assigned to groups based on the $\mathcal{C}$-compatible nearest neighbor digraph.
 However, as all matching constraints have already been fulfilled in the fourth step, the restrictions encoded in $G_\mathcal{C}$ are no longer necessary.
 By restricting the matches to arcs in $G_\mathcal{C}$, we might miss matched groups that are closer to the unassigned units.
 We could improve quality by searching for the closest labeled vertex among all vertices.

-Third, it is sometime beneficial to relax the restriction that all units must be assigned to a group.
-For example, if some regions of the covariate space is sparse with respect to a treatment condition, we could be forced to construct very dissimilar groups in order to avoid discarding units.
+Third, it is sometime beneficial to relax the restriction that all units must be assigned to a matched group.
+For example, if some regions of the covariate space is sparse with respect to a treatment condition, we could be forced to construct groups of poor quality in order to avoid discarding units.
 A common way to avoid this is to apply a \emph{caliper}.
 That is, we restrict the maximum allowable distance within any matched group to some value.
-Units that cannot be assigned a group without violating the caliper is discarded.
-In our algorithm, such a caliper can be imposed in the construction of the $G_\mathcal{C}$.
+Units that cannot be assigned a group without violating the caliper are discarded.
+In our algorithm, such a caliper can be imposed in the construction of $G_\mathcal{C}$.
 In particular, by restricting the length of the arcs in $G_\mathcal{C}$, we implicitly restrict the maximum allowable distance in the resulting matching.
-If the second refinement is implemented, we can impose a caliper (perhaps of different magnitude) also when assigning units in the fifth step of the algorithm.
+If the second refinement is implemented, we can impose a caliper (perhaps of different magnitude) also when assigning units in the fifth step.

 Fourth, we are occasionally interested in estimating treatment effects only for some subpopulation.
-For example, it is common to estimate the average treatment effect only for treated units (\textsc{att}).
+For example, it is common to estimate the average treatment effect only for treated units.
 To estimate such an effect, we only need that units from the subpopulation of interest are assigned to matched groups; other units can be left unassigned.
-In most cases, it is still beneficial to assign all units to groups as we then exploit all information in the sample.
-However, if there are sparse regions in the covariate space, this procedure might lead to poor match quality.
+In most cases, it can still be beneficial to assign all units to groups as we then exploit all information in the sample.
+However, if there are sparse regions in the covariate space, such a procedure might lead to poor match quality.
 The algorithm allows us to focus the matching to a certain set of units.
-In particular, in the first two steps, by substituting $\mathbf{U}$ with some set $\mathbf{S}$, we ensure that all units in $\mathbf{S}$ are assigned to matched groups.
-Units not in $\mathbf{S}$ are only assigned to groups insofar as they are needed to satisfy the matching constraints.
-The unassigned units might later be assigned to groups in the fifth step (preferably with a caliper to avoid affecting match quality).
+In particular, in the first two steps, by substituting $\mathbf{U}$ with some subset $\mathbf{B} \subset \mathbf{U}$, we ensure that all units in $\mathbf{B}$ are assigned to matched groups.
+Units not in $\mathbf{B}$ are only assigned to groups insofar as they are needed to satisfy the matching constraints.
+The unassigned units may later be assigned to groups in the fifth step (preferably with a caliper to avoid affecting match quality).